pnw-dang/omni-invaders/README.md

 # omni-invaders
-This was the first game I made using Java Swing!
-It’s an object-oriented clone of Space Invaders, and it taught me a lot about arrays and inheritance.
+This was the first game I ever made with Java.
+The code and gameplay is pretty straightfoward, but it taught me a lot about arrays and inheritance!

 **Player Controls:**